OandONE/SharpThon/README.md

 · ✅ Python-like syntax — familiar, readable
 · ✅ C# target — transpiles to clean, idiomatic C#
-· ✅ Optional type hints — x = 10 or x: int = 10
+· ✅ Sprache Parser — clean C#, minimal Regex, no external tools · ✅ Optional type hints — x = 10 or x: int = 10
 · ✅ str → string, Any → object — seamless C# mapping
 · ✅ Braces {} — no more indentation errors
 · ✅ Write() — same as print() or Console.WriteLine()
 · ✅ if/elif/else — C# gets else if
 · ✅ for (i in n) — becomes foreach + Enumerable.Range
-· ✅ while, try/catch, ++/--
+· ✅ while, ++/--
 · ✅ Functions — with modifiers (public, static), type hints, and return types · ✅ Comments: # → //
-· 🚧 ANTLR Parser (in progress — replacing Regex)
+· 🚧 try/catch (in progress)
 · 🚧 Classes (in progress)
 · 🚧 Imports (in progress)